2014 PA Conference on Juvenile Justice

 James E. Anderson Retirement Celebration

-Please join us for a special luncheon as we celebrate Jim Anderson and his extraordinary service to Pennsylvania’s juvenile justice system.
+We celebrated Jim Anderson and his extraordinary service to Pennsylvania’s juvenile justice system.
 Jim retired from the Juvenile Court Judges’ Commission on April 18, 2014, after thirty-six years of dedicated service to the Commonwealth.
 He served as the JCJC’s Executive Director for twenty-eight years and was perhaps the most influential person in the history of Pennsylvania’s juvenile justice system.
-Come hear brief tributes to Jim and from Jim himself, as he shares his perspectives about the recent history and future of Pennsylvania’s juvenile justice system.
+Featured were tributes to Jim and a speach from himself, as he shared his perspectives about the recent history and future of Pennsylvania’s juvenile justice system.

-The conference will begin on November 7th with an opportunity for participants to join with colleagues from their area of specialty within Pennsylvania's juvenile justice system in Professional Caucuses, and to discuss issues of mutual concern and interest.
+The conference began on November 7th with opportunites for participants to join with colleagues from their area of specialty within Pennsylvania's juvenile justice system in Professional Caucuses, and to discuss issues of mutual concern and interest.

 Juvenile Defender Training

-Juvenile defenders from across Pennsylvania will attend the Conference on Juvenile Justice, and participate in a separate training track developed exclusively for them on Wednesday, November 5th.
+Juvenile defenders from across Pennsylvania attended the Conference on Juvenile Justice, and participated in a separate training track developed exclusively for them on Wednesday, November 5th.

 Youth Awards Program

-The 2014 JCJC Youth Awards Program will honor young people selected as winners in the Creative Expression and Outstanding Achievement Contests.
-The theme for this year’s Youth Awards Program is "Hope Lives in Me”.
-Winners and their chaperones will be honored guests at this year’s program, and award winners will be given the opportunity to say a few words upon receiving their award.
-Also, a highlight of this year’s program will be the presentation of the James E. Anderson Juvenile Justice Youth Scholarship Award to two deserving youth in recognition of their resiliency and accomplishments.
+The 2014 JCJC Youth Awards Program honored young people selected as winners in the Creative Expression and Outstanding Achievement Contests.
+The theme for this year’s Youth Awards Program was "Hope Lives in Me”.
+Winners and their chaperones were honored guests at this year’s program, and award winners were given the opportunity to say a few words upon receiving their award.
+Also, a highlight of this year’s program was the presentation of the James E. Anderson Juvenile Justice Youth Scholarship Award to a deserving youth in recognition of their resiliency and accomplishments.

 Thursday, November 6, 2014